Contractor Payment Terms | Everything You Need to Know

 Control Payment Schedule

-The payment schedule should include all of the information you need to plan out anticipated payments, such as:
+The payment schedule should include all of the information you need to plan out anticipated payments.
+Typical payment terms should include the following:

 • The contract start date